roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/AEP non-volatile storage volumes/Use AEP in ACK clusters.md

 When you deploy CSI-Plugin, take note of the following limits:

--   To enable automatic operations and maintenance \(O&M\) for AEP devices, you must add the `pmem.csi.alibabacloud.com` label to the node where AEP is used.
+-   To enable automatic operations and maintenance \(O&M\) for AEP devices, you must add the `pmem.csi.alibabacloud.com` label to the node that uses AEP.
--   To use the PMEP-LVM method, you must add the `pmem.csi.alibabacloud.com: lvm` label to the node where AEP is used.
+-   To use the PMEP-LVM method, you must add the `pmem.csi.alibabacloud.com: lvm` label to the node that uses AEP.
--   To use the PMEM-direct memory method, you must add the `pmem.csi.alibabacloud.com: direct` label to the node where AEP is used.
+-   To use the PMEM-direct memory method, you must add the `pmem.csi.alibabacloud.com: direct` label to the node that uses AEP.

 1. Create an ACK cluster.

-    Create an ACK cluster that contains ECS instances of the PMEM type, for example, ecs.ebmre6p.26xlarge.
+    Create an ACK cluster that contains ECS instances with AEP resources, for example, ecs.ebmre6p.26xlarge.
 For more information about how to create an ACK cluster, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).

-2. Specify the type of the PMEM node.
+2. Configure the node with AEP resources.

     To enable the CSI plug-in to function as expected, you must add the required label to the node.